radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 #### UCP

 UCP is responsible for communicating with AWS to deploy AWS resources.
 Therefore ucp's service-account will be annotated with AWS RoleARN.
 Further UCP should be able to assume the role specified in the environment and use this to communicate with AWS.
+The environment id will be available in the resource properties.

 #### Bicep